The Best Portable Solar Panel Review

 This year, several of our products were kits that included proprietary batteries.
 We really like this setup, as it provides the most versatility.
 It also means we can use smaller (and lighter) solar panels, if we so choose, because we can store some extra charges in a battery.
 Or, we can go lighter by leaving the battery behind if we expect to have a lot of sunlight so we can charge devices directly.

 Criteria for Evaluation

 We ordered a very diverse array of solar chargers rom many different companies for this review, and there are a few sub-genres.
 Some are kits that come with folding solar panels and a separate external batteries, such as the Goal Zero Venture 30 Solar Recharging Kit, Brunton Power Essentials Kit, and the Instapark Mercury 10M18U with battery.
-Some are just plain folding panels, like the Anker 15W and the RAVPower 15W.
+Some are just plain folding panels, like the Anker 15W.
 While others are pocket-sized with integrated batteries: the SunFerno Flintstone, Poweradd Apollo 3, Creative Edge Solar-5+, and the Levin Dual USB Port 6000mAh Panel.

 In our past reviews, there was a high correlation between the watt rating and the highest output power of the panel.
 A 10-watt panel, for example, was generally about two times more powerful than a 5-watt panel.
 Some years later, the technology has changed significantly enough that we started to notice some quality discrepancies.
 The simple watt rating is clearly no longer the best metric from which to judge a panel's charging proficiency.